 Unveiling Lifesaving Insights with CPR Facts and Statistics

-In those critical moments when someone's life is at stake, Cardiopulmonary Resuscitation (CPR) stands as a powerful emergency procedure that can turn things around.
+In those critical moments when someone's life is at stake, Cardiopulmonary Resuscitation (CPR) stands as a powerful emergency procedure that turn things around.
 To understand the importance of this lifesaving technique, it's essential to explore the facts and statistics surrounding CPR.
 This article aims to provide insights into key aspects of CPR, such as how effective it is, how often cardiac arrests occur, and the impact of timely interventions.

 What is CPR?